mmiranda222/.statsuite/content/using-de/viewing-data/toolbar/_index.md

 ![Toolbar](/dotstatsuite-documentation/images/de-toolbar3.png)

-This option applies to all the table and chart contents, including their header and footer.
-When the option `Both` is selected, then it shows the Identifer bewteen brakets, then a space, then the name.
+This option applies to all the table and chart contents, including their header and footer, as well as to the Excel and CSV data downloads.
+When the option `Both` is selected, then it shows the Identifer between brakets, then a space, followed by the name.
 If there is no corresponding localised name, then the identifier is shown instead and displayed between squared brackets [].

 Example with the dimension label `Reference area`:
 * with option **Name**, it displays **`Reference area`**